kirstenopstad/portfolio/README.md

 ## Description

 This in an independent student project written for an Epicodus weekly code review.
 The intention is to build a solid foundation of a dev portfolio website to begin documenting and showcasing my work.

+**Check it out!
+[Live](http://www.kirstenopstad.github.com/portfolio/) on GitHub Pages!**

 ### Initial Project Requirements (MVP)